We may receive compensation when you click on links to products from our partners.

 3. Reflects Your Enthusiasm

 A video resume helps you express your enthusiasm more effectively than a paper resume.
-It can easily you express your interest in seeing new opportunities as well as your career aspirations.
+It can easily express your interest in seeing new opportunities as well as your career aspirations.
 With a video resume, you can display your enthusiasm in your body language, and that will help convince hiring managers that you are serious about the job.

 4. Creates A Perfect First Impression

 When it comes to creating a good impression, a video resume can help provide more control over what you would like the hiring manager to focus on.
-Unlike a face-to-face interview, you are free to present yourself in a way that highlights your interpersonal and communications skills.
+Unlike a face-to-face interview, you are free to present yourself in a way that highlights your interpersonal and communication skills.

 Before we go on, let’s check out an example of a video resume.

 5. Sells Your Skills

 If you are familiar with the 30-second elevator speech, then you know that a video resume can help you pitch your best skills and experience.
 A video resume gives you the flexibility to demonstrate your technical skills in both a verbal and a non-verbal manner.
 You can demonstrate your sales skills, speak to accomplishments and give a demonstration of the “best you.”

 6. Shows Your Sense Of Technology